dart-lang/language/working/macros/feature-specification.md

 that tools don't need to update source offsets after each phase.

-Another important consideration is that in Phase 2, the ordering of macros is user perceptable, and so augmentation results need to be serialized to disk - with stable offsets - at multiple points throughout the process.
+Another important consideration is that in Phase 2, the ordering of macros is user perceptable, and so augmentation results should be serializable to disk - with stable offsets - at multiple points throughout the process.

 We have several rules based around maintaining this stability of source offsets